Wiki · Concept · Last reviewed June 16, 2026

 AI compute is often discussed as a chip shortage.
 UALink shows the deeper bottleneck: chips must become a cluster, the cluster must become a coherent training or inference machine, and the machine must be economical enough to run continuously.

-Interconnects influence model scale, utilization, power efficiency, failure behavior, workload placement, vendor choice, and cloud bargaining power.
-A standard scale-up fabric can shape who can build AI systems, whose accelerators can participate, and how expensive it is to leave a proprietary stack.
+Interconnects influence model scale, utilization, power efficiency, failure behavior, workload placement, vendor choice, cloud bargaining power, and national compute capacity.
+A standard scale-up fabric can shape who can build AI systems, whose accelerators can participate, how expensive it is to leave a proprietary stack, and whether second-source hardware is practically useful.

 Central Tensions